British Academy Conferences Scheme 2025-26: guidance notes

 - Work with British Academy staff to identify the best channels to market the conference.
-After the conference, comply with the Academy’s instructions for securing feedback about the conference and evaluating its success.
+After the conference, follow the Academy’s instructions to secure feedback and evaluate the success of the event.

-- Aim to put together a proposal for a themed collection of articles arising from the conference to be published in the Proceedings of the British Academy series (or in the Journal of the British Academy if this is more appropriate) and, where approved, act as editor to steer the collection towards publication.
+- Aim to put together a proposal for a themed collection of papers arising from the conference to be published in the Proceedings of the British Academy series and, where approved, act as editor to steer the collection towards publication.

 Publication by the British Academy

-Please note that references must be provided through the GMS; they cannot be provided as an email attachment nor sent by post in hard copy.
-Any references received after the deadline, or outside of the system, or by another academic at the same institution as you or a co-applicant(s) will not be accepted, and your application will be withdrawn from this competition.
+Your referee must be from outside your own employing institution and from outside the employing institution of your co-proposer(s), if any.
+They must also not be directly involved with any aspect of the conference, for example as a speaker or a chair.
+References from scholars based outside the UK are acceptable.
+Please note that references must be provided through the Flexi-Grant® system.
+They cannot be provided as an email attachment or sent by post in hard copy.
+Any references received after the deadline, or outside of the system, or by another academic at the same institution as you or a co-applicant(s) will not be accepted, and your application will be withdrawn.